jacotton/LaVIISWA_genomes/README.md

 original data is [fst_villages_3.csv](fst_villages_3.csv)

 Code to fit these models and some brief explanation, together with code to reproduce figure 4 and S2 figure in the manuscript are in [GravityModel.R](GravityModel.R)

+#### mapping

+code to redraw map in figure 1 is self-contained in Mapping.R, with links to layer data included in that file.